zg92/flashcardapp/README.md

 Troubleshooting:

 If your set does not appear correct based on what was entered in the upload, ensure there were no commas with in the columns you tried to upload (commas will confuse the csv upload).

+Design:

+This app was designed to using a flask/sqlite back end with a HTML/CSS/JS front end.